izharus/log_wizard/README.md

     #20.09.2023 06:10:35 - INFO - 12345 - here should be proc id
     log.info("here should be proc id")
     with log.insert_func_name():
-        log.info("here also should be proc id and a func name, where log called")
+        log.info("here also should be proc id and a func name, where log was called")
 ```

 ## Configuration